xpack-dev-tools/openocd-xpack/README-MAINTAINER.md

 ## Prerequisites

 The build scripts run on GNU/Linux and macOS.
+The Windows binaries are generated on Intel GNU/Linux, using [mingw-w64](https://mingw-w64.org).

 For GNU/Linux the prerequisites are: